 - Wash the genital area thoroughly with mild soap and water, rinse well, and dry well every day.
-The urinary catheter does not need to be disconnected from the bag for bathing or showering (the more often a catheter is disconnected from the bag the higher the risk of a urine infection developing).
+The urinary catheter does not need to be disconnected from the bag for bathing or showering (the more often a catheter is disconnected from the bag, the higher the risk of an infection developing).

-- Always keep the night bag off the floor by either hanging it on the side of the bed or if necessary, placing it in a plastic basin on the floor.
-The basin needs to be washed at least weekly and more often if able.
+- Always keep the night bag catheter off the floor by either hanging it on the side of the bed or if necessary, placing it in a plastic basin on the floor.
+The basin needs to be washed at least weekly and more often if possible.

 - The urinary catheter bag should not be hung from the bed if there is a risk that the person may get up and forget that it is hanging on the side.
-This increases the risk of it accidentally being pulled out as the person walks away.
+This increases the risk of the catheter accidentally being pulled out as the person walks away.

 - Fibre is important to avoid constipation, which may hinder catheter drainage.